The Sustainable Home Blog

 Howard Kunster ,The Long Emergency, 2005

 We are left with the choice of only two future paths of development.
 The “business as usual” path will lead us to tragically overshoot the earth’s carrying capacity, resulting in economic collapse, and a dramatic reduction in the earth’s population as we return to a pre-industrial revolution standard of living.
 The second path represents Hoyle’s “last and only chance” to wisely use our remaining fossil fuel resources to build a sustainable and renewable energy foundation for a new steady-state world economy.
 An economy and society with a stable population that falls within the limits of our planet’s carrying capacity.
-I fear that the greater probability lies with the first path, but know we have both the knowledge and means to forge the second.
+I fear that the greater probability lies with the first path, but know we have both the knowledge and means to forge the second

 On the supply side, the second path requires that we rapidly replace our current extractive, non-renewable energy model with renewable sources like geothermal, solar, wind, and wave power.
 It will be a future dominated by electrical power as liquid fuels become increasingly scarce.
-However, it will not be enough to reach a stable, sustainable future without major changes to the demand side of the energy equation.
+However, it will not be enough to reach a stable, sustainable future without major changes to the demand side of the energy equation,

 As we enter this period of sustained crisis and begin the journey down the path of ecological stability, it will quickly become evident that the only reasonable standard for building design will be a standard of net zero energy consumption.
 Because we lack information, initially this will be part science and part intuition based on passive heating and cooling lessons from the past.
 Eventually we will come to know the embodied energy of every building material and component and make many decisions based on the EROIE (energy return on investment of the energy embodied) of building products like insulation, low-e glazing, PV panels, and wind turbines.
 Houses will become smaller and change shape as energy trumps fashion and becomes the primary design factor.
 A whole new industry will emerge to help homeowners convert over 100-million thinly insulated, poorly constructed homes into some semblance of energy efficiency.
 Pattern’s of development and zoning laws will change as the age of the automobile comes to a close.
 Populations will shift and migrate as the end of cheap air-conditioning makes living in many parts of the country less desirable.
-Home landscaping will change from ornamental to edible, and grey water irrigation will become commonplace as the energy costs to move and purify water change our attitudes about this precious natural resource.
-Local materials will dominate construction and the age of imported italian granite countertops will come to an end.
+Home landscaping will change from ornamental to edible, and gray water irrigation will become commonplace as the energy costs to move and purify water change our attitudes about this precious natural resource.
+Local materials will dominate construction and the age of imported Italian granite countertops will come to an end

 The longer policy makers wait to take action the lower the probability of success.
 When shortages become evident we may still fall into denial.
 Demagogues and special interests will deny the limits of geology and blame OPEC, Islam, environmentalists, or speculators.
 If allowed, they will cloud the issue and cost us precious time.